 See also: Where to Stay in Trier

-Dominating the north entrance to the old town of Trier stands the massive Porta Nigra (Black Gate), a fortified gate in the Roman town walls.
-Now a UNESCO World Heritage Site, it was built at the end of the 2nd century and was later turned into a church, only to be converted back to its Roman appearance by Napoleon.
+Dominating the north entrance to the old town of Trier stands the massive Porta Nigra (translated from the original Latin as "Black Gate"), a fortified gate in the Roman town walls.
+Now a UNESCO World Heritage Site and the largest such structure in Northern Europe, "Porta," as it's most commonly referred to by locals, was built at the end of the 2nd century and was later turned into a church, only to be converted back to its Roman appearance by Napoleon.
 Today, its centuries-old, age-blackened stones are a must-see.
 If possible, plan to see the structure as part of an informative one-hour guided tour (usually led by a costumed centurion).
 Tours sell out quickly, so try to book in advance online.

 Address: Liebfrauenplatz 5, 55116 Mainz